 When thinking about South Korea, the first thing that comes to mind is probably its capital city, Seoul.

 Seoul is currently experiencing a wave of creativity.
-From fashion to cuisine, architecture and art, the city has become trendy in the international scene.
+From fashion to cuisine, architecture, and art, the city has become trendy in the international scene.
 Its many hip residents have helped create a future-proof city that still honors its distinctive past.

 Across the city, temples and skyscrapers coexist, as acclaimed chefs merge traditional dishes with tasty new trends in famous South Korean cuisine.

-It truly is a city built for the curious, for anyone who doesn’t like to stand still and, if you’re still not convinced, here are some good reasons to make Seoul the next destination for your trip.
+It truly is a city built for the curious, for anyone who doesn’t like to stand still, and, if you’re still not convinced, here are some good reasons to make Seoul the next destination for your trip.

 Koreans love real coffee, the one that is roasted, that is bitter but the aroma of which is so addicting.
 Foreign baristas team up with Korean brands.
-South Koreans train and compete in international barista competitions… And the coffee-loving country has many world champion baristas!
+South Koreans train and compete in international barista competitions… And the coffee-loving country has many world-champion baristas!

-It may sound strange that this is one of the reason why you should visit South Korea.
+It may sound strange that this is one of the reasons why you should visit South Korea.
 But, oh yes, Cafes in Korea are amazing and with many different and fun themes.
-Here, we’ve listed our favorite outdoor cafes in Seoul.

 Finding THE best coffee has even become a favorite hobby of some Koreans who post on social media while traveling through the country in various cafes.